Generative modeling with low-rank Wasserstein polynomial chaos expansions: Numerical experiments

 \section{Numerical experiments}

 In this section we illustrate the performance of the approach presented above with some high-dimensional applications.
-Model classes based on polynomial chaos, its multi-element extension and a compression based on the tensor train ring format are used.
+Model classes based on polynomial chaos, its multi-element extension and a compression with the STT format are used.

-First, we examine the multimodal random variables, where we point out the necessity of the non-continuous model class to represent isolated accumulation of probability masses.
+First, we examine the multimodal random variables where we point out the necessity of the non-continuous model class to represent isolated accumulation of probability masses.
 Second, a simple random field discretization is carried out as a toy example to represent random fields with non-linear but smooth dependence of the stochastic input variable.
 Finally, from a non-periodic random micro-material, an effective upscaled piecewise constant random macro-material is constructed as porosity coefficient of a diffusion problem.

 For the numerical realization, several open source software packages are used.
-The python package \verb geomloss \cite{feydy2019interpolating} provides the calculation of the debiased Sinkhorn loss and gradient information.
-The minimization with automatic differentiation is carried out with \verb pytorch-minimize.
-The compressed model class is implemented with our python package \verb TensorTrain \cite{tensortrain} while multi-element polynomial chaos and sample generation is realized with \verb Alea \cite{alea}.
-For the numerical upscaling experiment, the composite structures are generated with our library \verb Bubbles \cite{bubbles} and the numerical solution process of the corresponding partial differential equations is realized using \verb Fenics \cite{fenics}.
-Finally, \verb seaborn \cite{seaborn} is used throughout this work for generating plots of the obtained numerical results.
+The python package \verb!geomloss! \cite{feydy2019interpolating} provides the calculation of the debiased Sinkhorn loss and gradient information.
+The minimization with automatic differentiation is carried out with \verb!pytorch-minimize!.
+The compressed model class is implemented with our python package \verb!TensorTrain!~\cite{tensortrain} while multi-element polynomial chaos and sample generation is realized with \verb!ALEA!~\cite{alea}.
+For the numerical upscaling experiment, the composite structures are generated with our library \verb!Bubbles!~\cite{bubbles} and the numerical solution process of the corresponding partial differential equations is realized using \verb!FEniCS!~\cite{fenics}.
+Finally, \verb!seaborn!~\cite{seaborn} is used throughout this work for generating plots of the obtained numerical results.